Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Born in Newark, NJ, Sister Anne Marie Kiley attended primary school in Queens, NY, Bishop McDonnell High School, Brooklyn and two years at Adelphi College, Garden City, NY.
+Sister Anne Marie was born in Newark, NJ on July 4th, 1931 to Marie Kiley and Leo Kiley; she had 2 sisters and 1 brother.
+Sister Anne Marie attended primary school in Queens, NY, Bishop McDonnell Memorial High School, Brooklyn and two years at Adelphi College, Garden City, NY.
 She was president and on the Board of Governors of the Newman Club Alumni of L.I.

-She jokes about her next ministry which she expected to be semi-rural on the outskirts of the town of Santa Cruz.
+She joked about her next ministry which she expected to be semi-rural on the outskirts of the town of Santa Cruz.
 A year later urbanization hit and the land was divided into about eight thousand building lots!
 Again she was involved in pastoral visits and animating lay pastoral leadership.